Entanglement of particles versus entanglement of fields: independent quantum resources: Conclusion

 \section{Conclusion}

-We investigated different notions of entanglement as consequence of first and second quantization in quantum physics, providing a framework to rigorously define and characterize entanglement between particles, fields, and their hybrid combinations.
+We investigated different notions of entanglement as a consequence of first and second quantization in quantum physics, providing a framework to rigorously define and characterize entanglement between particles, fields, and their hybrid combinations.
 We started by establishing distinct notations and highlighting the role of Fock space to precisely define the different notions of separability.
-Examples were explicitly analyzed, including cases for distinguishable and indistinguishable particles.
+Examples were explicitly analyzed, {extending to} cases for distinguishable and indistinguishable particles.
 Importantly, it was shown that quantum correlations in particles and fields are independent quantum effects since particle-entangled states can be field-disentangled and field-entangled states can be particle-disentangled.
 In addition, we presented examples of full separability with respect to either notion and joint particle-field entanglement.
-As the exchange of symmetry can play a role for the definition of separability, we studied bosonic and fermionic systems in detail.
-Thereby, we proved that independence of entanglement applies to distinguishable- and indistinguishable-particles scenarios likewise.
+Therefore, the quite common assumption that entanglement of fields implies entanglement of particles or vice versa is rendered obsolete.
+Rather, the findings of this work demonstrate on the basis of concrete examples that it does matter for the fundamental notion of entanglement whether one studies it in the context of first or second quantization.
+As the exchange of symmetry could play a role, we also showed that the same concept of independence applies to bosonic and fermionic systems.

-The independent kinds of entanglement were rigorously determined here with the aim of deepening the fundamental understanding of essential quantum correlations.
-In addition, our investigation has direct implications on practical quantum technologies; in particular, we showed that particle and field entanglement provide two distinct resources for quantum information processing that can be exploited separately and jointly.
+The independent kinds of entanglement were rigorously determined here with the aim of deepening fundamental understanding of essential quantum correlations.
+In addition, our investigation has direct implications for practical quantum technologies; in particular, we showed that particle entanglement and field entanglement provide two distinct resources for quantum information processing that can be exploited separately and jointly.
+For instance, states that are both particle- and field-entangled may serve as an interface to convert field-based quantum resources to particle-based technology platforms and vice versa.